mariadb-corporation/MaxScale/Documentation/Filters/Cache.md

 interval.

-Note that since each connection attempt itself has the same timeout, reconnection attemps will thus be made at `2 * timeout` intervals.
+Note that since each connection attempt itself has the same timeout, reconnection attempts will thus be made at `2 * timeout` intervals.
 The same approach is followed also if the connection is lost during the lifetime of the session.

 `storage_redis` has the following mandatory arguments: